Inside Jokes: How a Good Story Helps Family Satisfaction

 Stories serve a purpose

 All family stories serve a purpose.
+The positive impacts of storytelling are widespread.
 They tell the world who you are as a family.
 Family narratives give glimpses into each person’s personality and the family dynamic as a whole.
 If a story is told about a stressful event and one family tells it as a funny memory while the other tells it as a cautionary tale, we learn different things about each family.
 Regardless, we learn that the stories bind the family together through shared experiences.

 Family stories also help build a family identity.
 Inside jokes and private memories help us to identify with one another as unique individuals.
 We learn that our family is unique with its own experiences.
 That uniqueness can make us feel special.